T-Goon/Bomberman/README.md

 ### Character 2

-An AI that uses both A* and minimax.
+An AI that uses both A* and minimax with alpha beta pruning.
 Designed to play on a map with only one monster on it.
 Used in scenario 1, varient 2-4 and scenario 2, varients 1-4.

 ### Character 3 One and Two